AleixEF/DynamicFlows/README.md

-# Dynamic normalizing flows parameterized using recurrent neural networks
+# Time-varying normalizing flow for dynamical signals

-This repository is created to contain code related to the project *'Dynamic normalizing flows using recurrent neural networks'*.
+This repository is created to contain code related to the project *'Time-varying normalizing flow for dynamical signals'*.

-List of tasks:
-- [ ] Modify data loader code to include functionality for creating validation dataset
-- [ ] Setup training loop
-- [ ] Setup prediction function that takes trained models and gets negative log-likelihood, evaluation metrics.
-- [ ] One `train_esn_flow` function that runs a single model on a single dataset corresponding to a phoneme.
-- [ ] Add functionality for grid-search to ensure parameters are tuned using validation set data.
-- [x] Integrate toeplitz matrix without using pytorch 1.9 (Aleix and Anubhab).
-- [x] The dataloader and data utils for the Timit dataset (Anubhab)
-- [x] Add batch normalization to the net (we will just use a low learning rate)
-- [ ] Add functionality for generating sequences (by sampling from the latent variable) (*Future*)

 ## System requirements
 - Python 3 (specific versions of packages to be added later)